 - Love Muffin: Adorable nickname to call your boyfriend or husband if he’s sweet, kind, and caring.
 This one usually means ‘a charming person.’

 - Pumpkin: A nickname for your significant other if he’s sweet and has a pleasant personality.
 This one usually means ‘someone who is cute.’

 - Snookums: This is a cute name to call your boyfriend or husband if you want to be cute and cuddly with them!
-It can also refer to someone as being attractive, which makes it an endearing term of affection.
+It can also refer to someone as attractive, making it an endearing term of affection.

 - Toffee: Special name for that special guy in your life who might not always show his feelings but will melt when you show him how much you care about him.
-The word “toffee” comes from the phrase “a soft center,” which refers to people with kind hearts at their core even though they don’t always act kindly towards others.
+The word “toffee” comes from the phrase “a soft center,” which refers to people with kind hearts at their core, even though they don’t always act kindly toward others.

 - Snugglebug: Call your boyfriend or husband if he’s always touching you and wanting to cuddle!
 The word “cuddling” comes from the past tense of “to cuddle,” which is a phrase that means ‘to hug’ in modern English, but it used to be an action people would use for animals who needed warmth before they had homes with heaters.

 - Sweetie Pie: It is used for someone who has sweetness oozing out of them; this can also mean a kindhearted person!
 When you say the word “pie” as a term of endearment, it could have roots in old Dutch culture when their ancestors called each other piepje–meaning ‘little piece.’